DistributedObjectProtocol/web/docs/guide/javascript/patches.md

 # Patches

-A patche describes mutations to be made in our state using plain objects.
+A patch describes mutations to be made in our state using plain objects.
 Is like using [Object.assign](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) but in a more advanced way.

 A quick example.